lixinW/ship-hats-docs/portal/onboarding-users.md

    |Field|Description|
    |---|---|
-   |**CI tools**| Select this option if the user is required to have access to JIRA, Confluence, pCloudy, SonarQube, Fortify, and Prisma Cloud services.
+   |**CI tools**| Select this option if the user is required to have access to Jira, Confluence, Bitbucket, Bamboo, pCloudy, SonarQube, Fortify SCA & WebInspect, Fortify on Demand, and Prisma Cloud services.
-   |**SonaType tools**| Select this option if the user is required to have access to Nexus Repository and Nexus IQ scan services.
+   |**SonaType tools**| Select this option if the user is required to have access to Nexus IQ and Nexus Repo scan services.

 1. Click **Confirm**.
 This user is now approved as SHIP-HATS user under this account.